EmanKamalNasr/News/README.md

 request and #GoogleGSON to parse the JSON data .

 # Note
-To run the app you have to get your API_KEY from https://open-platform.theguardian.com/ and you have to open your network connection !!
+* To run the app you have to get your API_KEY from https://open-platform.theguardian.com/
+* you have to open your network connection !!
+* MIN SDK --> API 21 (Lollipop)
+* target SDK--> API 27 (Oreo)
 ## steps:
 * open https://open-platform.theguardian.com/access/
 * Register for getting your API KEY